ganji15/PyGT-HCCR/README.md

 `cd PyGT`

 For online & offline handwritten Chinese character recognition (HCCR), You need to applicant the HCCR dataset from <http://www.nlpr.ia.ac.cn/databases/handwriting/download.html> and then extract the handwriting samples.
-For convenience, here we provide the processed data files [on_hccr.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xxx)  [off_hcc.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xx), and [gen_off_hcc.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xx.), which should be extracted and put the extracted folder into the **./data/** directory.
+For convenience, here we provide the processed graph data [on_hccr.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xxx)  [off_hcc.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xx), and [gen_off_hcc.zip](https://github.com/ganji15/PyGT/releases/download/dataset/xx.), which should be extracted and put the extracted folder into the **./data/** directory.

 ## Training